 Getting Here

-Tahoe City is easy to love when you arrive with the right airport, road, and timing assumptions.
+Tahoe City is easy to love when you pick the right airport, drive the right route, and arrive at a time that beats the weekend traffic.

 Best airport logic

-Reno-Tahoe is usually the cleanest airport answer for Tahoe City.
+Reno-Tahoe is usually the simplest airport choice for Tahoe City.
 Sacramento can work too, but it makes more sense when fares or schedules clearly beat Reno.

 Road reality